ieeeupsb/workshop_ESP8266/content/setup.md

 # Introduction - Setting Up

-Ready to start coding?
-Not so fast!
-First we'll configure our computer.

 Throughout this workshop we'll use the Arduino IDE to write and upload our code to the ESP8266 microcontroller (big word?
 We'll get there in a sec).

 To download the Arduino IDE go to [arduino.cc](http://arduino.cc)